magento/devdocs/src/guides/v2.4/graphql/mutations/delete-compare-list.md

 ## Example usage

-The following example deletes the comparison list that has a `uid` value of `sssXyGZkTFksdPnxNoK1ut6OiV4bbchD`.
+The following example deletes the comparison list with a `uid` value of `sssXyGZkTFksdPnxNoK1ut6OiV4bbchD`.

 **Request:**